 Schools are free to spend the Pupil Premium as they see fit and provision supported by this funding may also benefit others (eg enrichment clubs attended by a range of students and not just those on FSM).
 However, we will be held accountable for how we have used the additional funding to support pupils from ‘disadvantaged’ backgrounds.
 As a school we are also required to publish online information about how we have used the Premium.
 This will ensure that parents and others are made fully aware of the attainment of pupils covered by the Premium and the extra support that they receive.

-Below in our Pupil Premium Strategy Statement 2017-2018 you will find an overview of the planned expenditure for 2017-18 along with the impact of the funding from the previous year.
+Below is our Pupil Premium Strategy Statement 2018-2019 along with the impact of the funding from the previous year.
 You can also view details of our Year 7 Literacy and Numeracy Catch-Up Premium and how it is allocated.

 You can also find details of our Pupil Premium Strategy and Review from previous years.